Harish225/speech_analysis/README.md

 - [] Add ability to instantiate multiple objects of phoneme and submit to db

 #### Amber:
-- [x] Help initial prototype for seed data
+- [x] Help build initial prototype for seed data
 - [] Add ability to instantiate multiple objects of phoneme and submit to db
 - [] Presentation